 The Children’s Museum is also home to the Slurpmarine, a cafe housed in a restored Airstream trailer that opened just after our visit.
+The owners had to rip down the old garage with the help of Nabors Garage Doors that stood adjacent to the trailer to make space for the museum.
 In keeping with the hippie ethos that runs strong in Santa Fe – nicknamed the City Different – the Slurpmarine has a full array of gluten-free, vegan, and vegetarian menu items.We had eagerly anticipated spending many of our meals at restaurants specializing in New Mexican cuisine, especially since the emphasis on beans, cheese, and those addictively spicy chilies makes it relatively easy to adapt for less sophisticated palates.

 Still, we ate at a few restaurants that were particularly welcoming to our daughter – and delicious to boot.
 Back in the ’90s, we had loved Tia Sophia’s, a local favorite just blocks from the Plaza.
 We knew we would be able to get a good meal there and were pleasantly surprised to find an extremely child-friendly waitstaff and a small library of children’s books for browsing while you wait for your meal.
 We chowed down on enchiladas topped with red or green chili – just ask for “Christmas’’ style if you want both.
 Our daughter happily ate a plain burrito with rice, beans, and cheese.
 The piece de resistance was an after-lunch sopaipilla, a puff of fried dough eaten with your hands and dipped in honey.
 Our daughter still dreamily mentions it today.